unleashlive/slate/source/includes/_library.md

 ### List session media files

-Retrieve all images and videos recorded on a given device in particular session.
+Retrieve all images and videos uploaded on a given device in particular session.
 #### API Endpoint

- `GET /library/device/{deviceId}/session/{sessionId}`
+ `GET /library/media/device/{deviceId}/session/{sessionId}`

 ### List device media files

-Retrieve all images and videos recorded on a given device in any session.
+Retrieve all images and videos uploaded on a given device in any session.
 #### API Endpoint

+ `GET /library/media/device/{deviceId}`

+### List all media files

+Retrieve all images and videos uploaded by user.
+#### API Endpoint

- `GET /library/device/{deviceId}/session}`
+ `GET /library/media/`

 ### List device sessions

-Retrieve list of sessions recorded using particular device.
+Retrieve list of sessions recorded on a given device.
 #### API Endpoint

  `GET /library/session/device/{deviceId}/`

+### List solutions

+Retrieve ODM solutions by created from photos uploaded on given device and session

+#### API Endpoint

+ `GET /library/solution/device/{deviceId}/session/{sessionId}`